-The Working Group on Law and Policy aims to assist the ICCA Consortium to achieve its mission (namely, promoting appropriate recognition of and support for ICCAs) through four interlinked strategies:
+The Working Group on Law and Policy aims to assist the ICCA Consortium achieve its mission (namely: promoting appropriate recognition of, and support for, ICCAs) through four interlinked strategies:

 - The adoption and continual improvement of supportive laws and policies;

 - Effective implementation of existing supportive laws and policies;